Konfrontasi: Expansion of the conflict to the Malaysian Peninsula

+Emergency proclamation issued by the Yang di-Pertuan Agong on 3 September 1964.

+On 3 September, following the Labis attack, the Yang di-Pertuan Agong of Malaysia, on the advice of the Malaysian cabinet, declared a state of emergency throughout the country, with the intention to enable speedy trial and invoke the death penalty for captured invaders.
+The emergency proclamation was endorsed by the House of Representatives and Senate of the Malaysian parliament on 10 September and 11 September respectively, which was immediately followed by the passage of the Emergency (Essential Powers) Act 1964 in the two chambers.

-Indonesia's expansion of the conflict to the Malaysian Peninsula sparked the Sunda Straits Crisis, involving the anticipated transit of the Sunda Strait by the British aircraft carrier HMS Victorious and two destroyer escorts.
+Meanwhile, Indonesia's expansion of the conflict to the Malaysian Peninsula sparked the Sunda Straits Crisis, involving the anticipated transit of the Sunda Strait by the British aircraft carrier HMS Victorious and two destroyer escorts.
 Commonwealth forces were readied for airstrikes against Indonesian infiltration staging areas in Sumatra if further Indonesian infiltrations of the Malaysian Peninsula were attempted.
 A tense three-week standoff occurred before the crisis was peacefully resolved.

 By the final months of 1964, the conflict once again appeared to have reached a stalemate, with Commonwealth forces having placed Indonesia's campaign of infiltrations into East Malaysia in check for the moment, and more recently, the Malaysian Peninsula.
 However, the fragile equilibrium looked likely to change once again in December 1964 when Commonwealth intelligence began reporting a build-up of Indonesian infiltration forces in Kalimantan opposite Kuching, which suggested the possibility of an escalation in hostilities.
 Two additional British battalions were subsequently deployed to Borneo.
 Meanwhile, due to the landings in Malaysia and Indonesia's continued troop build-up, Australia and New Zealand also agreed to begin deploying combat forces to Borneo in early 1965.